millerjl1701/vimfiles/README.md

 It may be that most (if not all) of the submodules are running in a headless state.
 Each should be checked out to the master branch and then run a git pull to ensure there are no other updates available.

+If you want to update all submodules at once:
+    git submodule foreach git pull